rezkam/allyas/README.md

 `allyas` is a collection of shell aliases that can be installed and managed via Homebrew.
 This repository contains:
 - `allyas.sh` - The shell aliases file
-- `support/formula-template.rb` - Template for the Homebrew formula
 - `.github/workflows/release.yml` - Automation that updates the Homebrew tap

 ## Installation (for users)